artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 - Epistemology --- How does one know?
 - Ethics --- What should I do?

 Most philosophies (or worldviews) answer these questions recursively.
-For example, the modern scientific worldview is recursive:  The laws of nature describe how our bodies sense the world and these senses are deemed the basis of all knowledge---including the laws of nature.
+For example, the modern scientific worldview claims that the laws of nature describe how our bodies sense the world and these senses are deemed the basis of all knowledge---including the laws of nature.
 Thus our metaphysics informs our epistemology which informs our metaphysics.

 The recursion between epistemology and metaphysics seems unavoidable.
 Ethics, on the other hand, is typically derived from the other two fields.
 But it doesn't have to be---Akiba argues that ethics can inform epistemology.
 Here is an expanded form of his argument: